aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/picformatoption/_index.md

 ```

-the left offset for stretching picture.
+Gets the left offset for stretching picture.

 **Returns:**
 double